 |

-Poverty has persisted in most rural areas of Uganda primarily due to the following
+Poverty has persisted in most rural areas of East Africa primarily due to the following

 conditions: